 return Integer((v=f.gets) ? v : 0 )

 then the problem instantly goes away.

-#2 Updated by Yusuke Endoh over 2 years ago
+#2 Updated by Yusuke Endoh almost 3 years ago

 I checked the discussion of github.

 I think the problem here is why f.gets fails.